On the perfomance of a photosystem II reaction centre-based photocell: Results

-To address the above questions, we consider a theoretical photocell device in which a single PSIIRC unit is placed between two leads that can supply or take away electrons from the system, as illustrated in Fig. \ref{fig:photocell} (a).
-The charge transfer cycle represented in Fig. \ref{fig:photocell}(b) assumes that electrons are pumped from the left lead at rate $\Gamma_L$ and leave the system from the right lead at rate $\Gamma_R$ while the sample is incoherently photo-excited at rate $\gamma_{ex}$.
-We use values of $\Gamma_L =$ 201cm$^{-1}$ and $\gamma_{ex} = \gamma n = 75$cm$^{-1}$ for the upwards rate, where $\gamma = 0.00125$cm$^{-1}$ and n = 60000, to simulate excitation by concentrated solar radiation \cite{Dorfman2013}. $\Gamma_R$ will be varied to change the voltage between the system and the drain lead.
-The state space of the PSIIRC-based photocell is shown in Figure \ref{fig:model} (a).
-In this model we include all six core reaction centre chromophores distributed in the D$_1$ and D$_2$ branches.
-Although the D$_2$ branch is not directly involved in charge separation excitons localised on this branch can act as electronic traps \cite{Novoderezhkin2011} thereby affecting the statistics of electrons flowing through the system, as we will discuss later.
-Therefore, the Hilbert space spans the following states: the ground state $|g\rangle$, six exciton states $|e_1\rangle$ to $|e_6\rangle$, the initial CT state $|\mbox{Chl}^+_{D1}\mbox{Phe}^-_{D1}\rangle \equiv |I\rangle$, the secondary CT state $|\mbox{P}^+_{D1}\mbox{Phe}^-_{D1}\rangle \equiv |\alpha\rangle$ and the positively charged state $|\mbox{P}^+_{D1}\mbox{Phe}_{D1}\rangle \equiv |\beta\rangle$ which represents the 'empty' state of the system for counting statistics.
-In the above we have assumed low enough excitation rates to guarantee that only single excitation states are populated.
+These questions are addressed by envisioning a theoretical photocell device in which a single PSIIRC unit operating with the Chl$_{D1}$ pathway is placed between two leads that can supply or take away electrons from the system, as illustrated in Fig. \ref{fig:photocell} (a).
+The charge transfer cycle is such that electrons are pumped from the source lead at rate $\Gamma_L$ and leave the system from the drain lead at rate $\Gamma_R$ while the sample is incoherently photo-excited at rate $\gamma_{ex}$.
+Our model enforces the Coulomb blockade regime such that the probability of two electron occupancy of the photocell is negligible\cite{Bagrets2003}.
+We also consider an infinite applied bias that assures unidirectional electron flow\cite{Marcos2010, Harbola2006}.
+Assuming low enough excitation rates to guarantee that only single excitation states are populated, the state space of the PSIIRC-based photocell, shown in Fig. \ref{fig:photocell} (b), spans the following: the ground state $|g\rangle$, six exciton states $|X_1\rangle$ to $|X_6\rangle$, the initial CT state $|\mbox{Chl}^+_{D1}\mbox{Phe}^-_{D1}\rangle \equiv |I\rangle$, the secondary CT state $|\mbox{P}^+_{D1}\mbox{Phe}^-_{D1}\rangle \equiv |\alpha\rangle$ and the positively charged state $|\mbox{P}^+_{D1}\mbox{Phe}_{D1}\rangle \equiv |\beta\rangle$ which represents the `empty' state of the system for counting statistics calculations.
+The six exciton states arise from diagonalization of the site part of Hamiltonian $H_{el}$ (see Methods) which includes coherent electronic interactions among all the six core chromophores located in both the D1 and D2 branches of the PSIIRC.
+Although the D2 branch is not directly involved in charge separation, excitons localized here can act as electronic traps \cite{Novoderezhkin2011} and therefore can affect the statistics of electrons flowing through the system as we will discuss later.